 Notes: A wild aster with large fuzzy leaves nick-named Lumberjack Toilet Paper, forming a dense ground cover in rich woods.
 Host to the Pearl Crescent

-Native to Northeast, Mid-Atlantic, and Midwest, US: Biota of North American Program (BONAP) – North America Plant Atlas (NAPA).
+Native to Northeast (RARE IN RI), Mid-Atlantic, and Midwest, US: Biota of North American Program (BONAP) – North America Plant Atlas (NAPA).